aquam503/MLflow-on-AWS-Setup/README.md

 ## Example Code

-The `app.py` script demonstrates the use of MLflow for tracking an ElasticNet regression model.
+The `app.py` script demonstrates the use of MLflow for tracking a regression model.
 It includes the following features:
 - Logging hyperparameters (`alpha`, `l1_ratio`)
 - Tracking metrics (RMSE, MAE, R2 score)
 - Storing the trained model as an artifact